Connect with us

 JERRY: Yeah…we were driving all over the place at the time, and after every show we just drove straight on to the next state…. boom-boom-boom.

-BISCUIT: More recently, you were involved with the band Laidlaw which toured with Lynyrd Skynrd in 2007.
+BISCUIT: More recently, you were involved with the band Laidlaw which toured with Lynyrd Skynyrd in 2007.
 I bet that was a time to remember.

 JERRY: Yeah…that was really a great time.
 Laidlaw was a great band that has been around for a long time, and they have toured with Motley Crue and Van Halen too.
-I hooked up with them for the Lynyrd Skynrd tour.
-We did all the west coast, from San Francisco over to Arizona and it was a really awesome time and I think it was definitely the best tour I have ever been on.
-And after that I became really good friends with the Skynrd’s bass player Ean Evans, and later ended up joining his project Evanscapps.
+I hooked up with them for the Lynyrd Skynyrd tour.
+We did all the West Coast, from San Francisco over to Arizona and it was a really awesome time and I think it was definitely the best tour I have ever been on.
+And after that, I became really good friends with the Skynrd’s bass player Ean Evans, and later ended up joining his project Evanscapps.

 BISCUIT: Could you tell us some more about Evanscapps as this would bring us pretty much up to date my friend, would it not?